 - Alpkit's down washing service

 - How to care for your down equipment

 Definitely, yes!
 Down gear that's looked after performs better for longer.
 A little bit of effort in the short term will keep you warmer in the long term.

 When your down gets mucky, it loses its fluffiness and the baffles (down chambers) flatten.
 It's this fluffy loft that keeps you warm, so keeping your down clean is essential to staying warm and cosy inside.

 It depends on how often you use it.
 Nowadays, plenty of people wash their down gear at the end of each season in preparation for the next year.
 In the past, washing your down gear was an act of absolute last resort – which led to some very ripe smelling jackets and stinky sleeping bags.

 You may also need to wash your down jacket or sleeping bag after it's gotten damp or seriously wet.
-When down gets damp, the fluffy filaments flatten and clump together.
 Don't worry – your down isn't ruined!
 But you do need to wash and dry it properly to restore its warmth-trapping loft.

 What do I need to wash my down jacket or sleeping bag?